DeepakSawalka002910793/webapp/README.md

 # webapp
 Creating a api request using Nodejs and MariaDB and checking it in POSTMAN.

-Prerequisites 1.Visual studio code (IDE) 2.POSTMAN 3.Database - Maria.DB 4.Node.js
+Prerequisites 1.Visual studio code 2.POSTMAN 3.Database - Maria.DB 4.Node.js

 Dependencies to be installed npm i start app by npm start Important Commands to run the server and test Scripts npm start: starts the development server jest test: runs test suite Endpoints The following endpoints are available for operations: